spcourse/data/20 Transformation/health-code-violations/10 HealthCode.md

 > Dividing by the normalized count of how often a word occurs in reviews of
 > restaurants with *clean* inspection results, might seem like a somewhat
 > arbitrary way to filter out common words.
 In essence, it is, and the only
-> real indication we have of if it makes any sense, is if it actually produces a
+> real indication we have of it making any sense, is if it actually produces a
 > better list of words.
 However, it does also have some theoretical foundation,
 > which might be interesting to note.
 The metric was heavily inspired by
 > [tf-idf](https://en.wikipedia.org/wiki/Tf%E2%80%93idf), which is a widely